atomicdata-dev/atomic-data-docs/src/interoperability/rdf.md

 ```

 Basically, I'd like to use all knowledge of the world as if it were a big JSON object.
-Being able to do that, requires some things that are present in JSON, and some things that are present in RDF
+Being able to do that, requires using some things that are present in JSON, and using some things that are present in RDF.

 - Traverse data on various domains (which is already possible with RDF)
 - Have [unique `subject-predicate` combinations](#subject-predicate-uniqueness) (which is default in JSON)